Itsmeright/Itsmeright/README.md

-- 👋 Hi, I’m Grace
+- 👋 Hi, I’m Grace Farayola
-- 👀 I’m interested in Python programming for data science
+- 👀 A passionate data scientist, proficient in data science tools including python, SQL, excel and tableau.
-- 🌱 I’m currently learning data science and data analytics
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 You can each me via mail @ gracefarayola@gmail.com
+- 📫 You can reach me via mail @ gracefarayola@gmail.com

 <!---
 Itsmeright/Itsmeright is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.